Ainite/spectral-ti-topology/README.md

 Companion code for:

-> **F. Yang**, "Algebraic Coercivity in Transversely Isotropic Topology Optimization for Additive Manufacturing: A Kelvin--Mandel Spectral Framework," *Structural and Multidisciplinary Optimization*,
+> **F. Yang**, "Algebraic Coercivity in Transversely Isotropic Topology Optimization for Additive Manufacturing: A Kelvin--Mandel Spectral Framework,"
 > 2026.

 This repository reproduces all numerical experiments (Figures 3–6,